iarxii/Docker-MSSQL-Server/README.md

 ## Connecting to the Database

-You can connect to the database using the hostname `localhost` and the port `1433`.
+You can connect to the database using the hostname `127.0.0.1` and the port `1433`.
 Use the `SA` account to login with the password provided in the `.env` file.

 ## Stopping the Container